EmmanueleVilla/chess_ai_game/README.md

 Game 9: 0.5-0.5 (Repetition)
 Results: 5.0-5.0
 ```

 An explanation of why the match ended is explicited at the end of each game.
-The explanation can be Checkmate, Stalemate, 50 Rule or Repetition.
+The explanation can be Checkmate,
+Stalemate, 50 Rule or Repetition.
 The game may also end when it reaches the 1000th turn, but it should be impossible :P

+You can see an example of games played [on youtube](https://youtu.be/hnC_k2zBkHU)

 ## Logs